SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [ACL4SSR](https://github.com/ACL4SSR/ACL4SSR) - SSR 去广告ACL规则/SS完整GFWList规则，Telegram频道订阅地址
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [DomainFrontingLists](https://github.com/vysecurity/DomainFrontingLists) - A list of Domain Frontable Domains by CDN
+- [bleah](https://github.com/evilsocket/bleah) - This repository is DEPRECATED, please use bettercap as this tool has been ported to its BLE modules.
 - [metasploit-cn-wiki](https://github.com/blue-bird1/metasploit-cn-wiki) - metasploit中文wiki
 - [awesome-pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things
 - [awesome-rtl-sdr](https://github.com/Schm1tz1/awesome-rtl-sdr) - Software (meta-)package for RTL-SDR with some additional scripts and installers